ramostriker/ramostriker/ReadMe.md

 # 💫 About Me:
-🔭 Studying Python and Java, majoring in Information Systems.<br><br>🤝 Looking for the first opportunity in the market as a Developer..
+🔭 Studying Python and Java, majoring in Information Systems.<br><br>🤝 Looking for the first opportunity in the market as a Developer.

 ## 🌐 Socials: